Threat Modeling Process

 The risk mitigation strategy might involve evaluating these threats from the business impact they pose.
 Once the possible impact is identified, options for addressing the risk include:

-• Accept: decide that the business impact is acceptable
+• Accept: decide that the business impact is acceptable, and document who has chosen to accept the risk

 • Eliminate: remove components that make the vulnerability possible